SYMPOIESIS

 Channelling ancient tales of fierce battles, shaman dances, journeys to the afterlife, and a moth goddess singing the most beautiful song of all time, The Cloud Maker harnesses the power of these archetypal stories to transport listeners across time and space.
 The all-star lineup features the sounds of Te Kahureremoa Taumata (Voice/Taonga Pūoro- Maori Singing Treasures), Aviva Endean (Bass clarinet, Harmonic flutes and electronics) Freya Schack-Arnott (Cello/Nyckelharpa - Nordic fiddle), Maria Moles (Drums) and Sunny Kim (Voice).

 Winner of the APRA AMCOS Art Music Award (Performance of the Year).
-Their debut album will be released in February 2025.
-Ahead of their debut release and an upcoming performance at WOMAD, The Cloud Maker will present a special one-off concert at Platform Arts.
 The Cloud Maker was supported by the Ukaria residency through The Australia Council for the Arts and Australian Art Orchestra (AAO).

 HONEY FINGERS COLLECTIVE